Skip to content

 Installation & Maintenance

 Convection heaters are often plug‑and‑play, requiring minimal setup.
 However, they may need frequent dusting due to fans and vents.
 Infrared heaters can be free‑standing or wall‑mounted; installation is usually straightforward, but professional assistance may be required for ceiling units.
-Maintenance involves wiping down panels to remove dust.
+Maintenance involves wiping down panels to remove dust.Ā

 Comfort & Health Considerations

 Infrared heaters provide a more natural, sun‑like warmth that doesn’t dry out the air.
 Because they don’t move air around, they are gentler on people with allergies or respiratory issues.
 Convection heaters may make rooms feel stuffy and can cause uneven heating.
+Compared with convection heaters, infrared heating panels provide more consistent comfort without air movement.

 Infrared heaters excel in energy efficiency, quick warm‑up times and improved air quality, making them ideal for many modern homes.
 Convection heaters remain viable for short‑term or portable use.
 Interested in an efficient upgrade?
 Browse our infrared heaters today and discover a more comfortable way to heat your space.